MrE-Fog/devedge-2/_posts/2021-02-05-deploying-a-website-to-tor-with-docker-compose.md

 ![Nyx](/assets/images/deploying-tor-nyx.png){: .center-image}

 The Nyx container shares the `torrc` and `authcookie` volumes with the Tor container.
-Also note the `tty: true` and `stdin_open: true` options, which allow the CLI interface to be displayed in the terminal & interacted with when attached using `docker attach`.
+Also note the `tty: true` and `stdin_open: true` options, which allow the CLI interface to be displayed in the terminal & interacted with when attached using `docker-compose attach`.
 It also has its own network separate from the webserver, `net_control`.

 `docker-compose.yml`